NL33/electron-git/z-plans/z-later-next.md

 -local discourse code uses an ajax call based on the category numbers on the local site -you will need to change the numbers to the live site category numbers

+# updating apple docs
+check for existing matching docs before showing the file name text area, then just update the existing doc instead of showing that area isf the existing doc exists.

 # Showing files

 fyi when show new file, key code is: